cl4r3/Torts-NPC-Mod/README.md

 is all pretty much a mystery and he won't tell anyone where he comes from.
 I also want this overlapping mystery to be throughout the whole game with very tiny hints.

--Torts can be brought to the movies, only loved movie is Wumbus, loved snack is stardrop sorbet.
-Likes only Apple slices and Panzanella Salad(Not human food)
+- Torts can be brought to the movies, only loved movie is Wumbus, loved snack is stardrop sorbet.
+Likes only Apple slices and Panzanella Salad (Not human food)
+  - Are you sure we can specify concession likes by item only and not by tag?
+I believe you when you say you've looked at the code inside out and all, I've just only seen it done by tag before.
+So in that case, we ought to think of at least one tag he likes.

 - Personality wise we could make torts very classy or like a wise old man lol